 The fee for 2019 has been set at £207.

 To be eligible for consultant level positions in public health, applicants are required to be on the GMC Specialist Register/ UKPHR of Public Health Specialists.

 We advise that applicants who are Specialty Registrars in public health, but not yet on the GMC/UKPHR Specialist register, must have fully passed the Final Membership (MFPH) examination in order to be eligible to be short-listed for a consultant grade post.
 The suitable signed documentary evidence must be provided by such applicants to confirm that they are within six months (i.e. six months beforehand) of being included on the GMC/UKPHR Specialist Register at the date of their interview.
 The documentary evidence should be:

 - either ARCP 6 (Final Record of Satisfactory Progress) form or

 - a letter from the postgraduate dean (or Faculty Adviser) specifying the date for completion of training AND

-- a letter from FPH confirming that the applicant has fully passed the Part B MFPH examination
+- a letter from FPH confirming that the applicant has fully passed the Final Membership (MFPH) examination